Probing Fermi sea topology by Andreev state transport

 where $\mu_zv_y=\pm v_y$ is the Fermi velocity for the up/down-mover around the Fermi point at $\pm k^F_y$.
 For $k_x=0$, there are two pairs of Jackiw-Rebbi zero modes with $\mu_z\tau_x=+1$.
 For generic $k_x$, $H(k_x)$ belongs to the symmetry class CII \cite{Teo2010, classCII}, with the chiral symmetry implemented by $\Pi'=\mu_z\tau_x$.
 Hence the zero modes, which all share the same $\Pi'$-eigenvalue, cannot hybridize for generic $k_x$.
 Nonetheless, the above argument breaks down when $k_x$ approaches Fermi surface critical points, around which ABSs would begin dispersing due to normal reflections, and eventually merge with the bulk continuum outside the Fermi pockets.
 This is confirmed by obtaining the full dispersion of ABSs in the Rashba model \cite{supp}.
 We shall thus replace $2\chi_F$ in previous discussions by $\chi^{\text R}_F+\chi^{\text L}_F$, i.e. the sum of Euler characteristics for the two Fermi seas with right(R)- and left(L)-handed spin-momentum locking.
 Similarly, $2c_{e,h} \rightarrow c^{\text R}_{e,h}+c^{\text L}_{e,h}$.
 As such, our quantized-transport formulas remain valid in the presence of Rashba SOC.

 Finally, we suggest specific avenues for realizing our proposal.
-One promising platform is the InAs or HgTe 2DEG, which has been recently fabricated into a Josephson junction for studies of topological superconductivity \cite{Fornieri2019, Ren2019}.
+One platform is the InAs or HgTe 2DEG, which has been fabricated into planar junctions for studying topological superconductivity \cite{Fornieri2019, Ren2019, Banerjee2022_1}.
+Measurements of the nonlocal conductance ($G_{21}$) have been reported recently \cite{Banerjee2022_2, BanerjeeNote}.
 Another avenue, where SOC is much weaker, is the graphene-based Josephson junction \cite{Titov2006}, where tunneling spectroscopy has been performed to measure the spectrum of ABSs \cite{Bretheau2017, Park2022}.
 The ability to tune the chemical potential through charge-neutrality, where $\chi_F$ (per spin) changes between $\pm 2$, allows one to demonstrate an abrupt jump in conductance.
 To observe a robust quantization, a \textit{ballistic}, \textit{long} and \textit{narrow} junction ($ \ell \gg L \gg \xi \gg W$) is required, where $\ell$ is the mean free path.
-While narrow planar junctions are available \cite{Fornieri2019,Ren2019, Bretheau2017}, the challenge seems to be posed by a short mean free path ($\ell \sim \xi$) in such systems.
+While narrow planar junctions are available \cite{Fornieri2019,Ren2019, Bretheau2017}, the challenge is posed by a short mean free path ($\ell \sim \xi$) in such systems.
 Away from the ballistic limit, while the quantization is no longer exact, $G_{21}$ is still expected to transit drastically as the topology of Fermi sea changes.
-In summary, our work calls for near-term experimental effort to look for quantized linear transport along a planar SNS $\pi$-junction, which probes the intrinsic topology of 2D metals.
+In summary, our work calls for near-term experimental effort to look for quantized transport along a planar SNS $\pi$-junction, which probes the intrinsic topology of 2D metals.

 \widetext

 \onecolumngrid {\thesubsection.\arabic{equation}} {\theHsubsection.\arabic{equation}} {\thesubsection.\arabic{figure}}

 We present three supplementary sections to provide further details to our discussion in the main text.
 In Sec. \ref{supp:finiteW}, we model a normal lead as a wide SNS junction, from which we verify our claim about the fate of an Andreev bound state (ABS) as it moves from a narrow junction into the lead.
 In Sec. \ref{supp:LB}, we apply the Landauer formalism to an SNS junction and derive Eq.
 (10) in the main text, which allows us to relate the transport properties along the junction to the topology of Fermi sea.
 In Sec. \ref{supp:SOC}, we solve for the dispersive ABSs in the presence of Rashba spin-orbit coupling (SOC).
 Our solution confirms that there is one branch of electron/hole-like ABS for each electron/hole-like Rashba-split Fermi pocket, which disperses drastically around a Fermi surface critical point.